lipopowski/lipopowski.github.io/_pages/about.md

 ## Past Work
 Before starting my PhD, I did research in HCI+AI, planning and scheduling, and interdisciplinary CS.
+Most of this work was done via the CS summer research program at Harvey Mudd or an REU.

 ## Collaborators and Mentors